May 23, 2025

 For true alignment, procurement and accounts payable need to agree on common goals and metrics.
 Shared KPIs should be actionable, measurable, and directly tied to business outcomes that matter to both teams.
 When everyone measures success the same way, collaboration naturally improves.

-Effective shared KPIs include touchless invoice rate, on-time payment percentage, and early payment discount capture.
-Regular joint reviews of these KPIs foster continuous improvement.
-Set a monthly schedule for reviewing performance metrics together.
-This ongoing interaction helps identify process bottlenecks and improvement opportunities that might otherwise remain hidden.
+Effective shared KPIs include touchless invoice rate (aim for 70% or higher), on-time payment percentage, and early payment discount capture rate.
+Set a monthly schedule for reviewing these metrics together.
+Regular joint reviews help you identify process bottlenecks and improvement opportunities that might otherwise stay hidden.

 Unify accounts payable and procurement with Ramp